What Kind of Mortgage Should I Get?

 However, you’ll still have to provide the same detailed financial information to a virtual lender that a brick-and-mortar lender would require.
 And you’ll have to use the same caution in rating online loan offerings that you would use when applying face to face.
 There are a few important financial safety points to remember before you apply online for a loan:

 Predatory lending is unfair, fraudulent and/or deceptive lending.
 The easiest targets are borrowers who are not informed and those who do not comparison shop for loan rates and terms.
-While women, the elderly and minorities are affected in greater numbers, anyone can become the victim of a predatory loan.
+While women, the elderly and minorities are affected in greater numbers, anyone can become the victim of predatory loans.

 The U.S. Department of Housing and Urban Development has identified specific “hot spots” in several cities where predatory lending has become almost epidemic.
 Check www.hud.gov to see if you live near one.